driessenslucas/researchproject/Updated_Thesis.md

 \pagebreak

-## Chapter 5.
+## Chapter 4.
 Methodology

 This section explores the Reinforcement Learning Maze Navigation (RCMazeEnv) method, which utilizes a Double Deep Q-Network (DDQNAgent) architecture.
 We'll delve into the maze environment setup, the design of the DDQN agent, and the comprehensive training algorithm, incorporating mathematical functions to describe the system's mechanics.

-### 5.1.
+### 4.1.
 Environment Setup (RCMazeEnv)

-The RCMazeEnv is a custom maze navigation environment derived from the OpenAI Gym framework.
+The RCMazeEnv is a custom maze navigation environment build upon the OpenAI Gym framework.
 It's designed for a 12x12 cell grid maze navigation task.
 Within this grid:

 - Cells are either walls (represented by '1') or paths (represented by '0').
 - The goal is located at cell position (10, 10).
 - The agent, visualized as a car, starts at cell (1, 1) facing eastward.
 - The agent can take three possible actions: moving forward, turning left, and turning right.

-To aid navigation, the agent has sensors providing readings in three directions: front, left, and right.
+To aid with navigation, the agent has sensors providing readings in three directions: front, left, and right.
 These sensors measure the distance to the nearest wall in their respective directions, crucial for decision-making.
 The environment's state space ($\mathcal{S}$) includes the agent's current position $(x, y)$, orientation $\theta$ (north, east, south, or west), and sensor readings $\{s_{\text{front}}, s_{\text{left}}, s_{\text{right}}\}$.
-The agent's goal is efficient maze navigation, reaching the goal while avoiding collisions with walls and optimizing its path based on sensor inputs and past experiences.
+The agent's goal is efficient maze navigation, reaching the goal while avoiding collisions with walls or getting stuck in corners all while optimizing its path based on sensor inputs and past experiences.

-### 5.2.
+### 4.2.
 Agent Design (DDQNAgent)

 The agent uses a Double Deep Q-Network (DDQN) architecture to learn the optimal policy $\pi^*$.
 DDQN is an enhancement over the standard DQN, aiming to reduce overestimation of Q-values by separating action selection from evaluation \hyperref[ref19]{[19]}.